 i).
 Use a dehumidifier

-A dehumidifier is a simple and effective device that you can use to regulate humidity levels in your home.
-Put the dehumidifier in your basement or closet, where you store your garments to avoid having moldy clothes.
-Besides, position it near your drying rack if you need to dry your clothes indoors.
+A dehumidifier is a basic and efficient appliance you can use to control humidity in your home.
+Place the dehumidifier in your basement or closet, where you keep your wears to prevent having moldy wears.
+And if you have to dry your cloths inside then fix it near the drying rack.

 ii).
 Good ventilation